Jinjiang, Quanzhou: Demographics

 Jinjiang is known for the large number of factories which operate there, especially in the clothing and name-brand footwear industry.
 Many migrant laborers come from elsewhere in Fujian and even from outside the province to commit themselves to year-long contracts.

 Jinjiang is famous as home to many Chinese in diaspora, especially in Taiwan, Philippines, Malaysia, Singapore, Myanmar, Australia, etc. Once poor and overpopulated in late 19th century, many locals moved to Southeast Asia for better lives in what they called "下南洋" (Xià Nányáng (to sail down to the south sea)).
 Many of them have been successfully integrated into local societies and achieved great success.
 For example, according to Forbes, 6 out of 10 richest business tycoons in Philippines can trace their ancestry back to Jinjiang.
-Therefore, from 80s to 90s, Jinjiang received much donation and investment from overseas Chinese communities.
+Therefore, from the 80s to the 90s, Jinjiang received much donation and investment from overseas Chinese communities.

 Culture

 Language

 Jinjiang people speak the Jinjiang dialect, a variant of the Quanzhou dialect of Hokkien, which is largely intelligible to speakers of other Quanzhou, Xiamen, Zhangzhou and Taiwanese dialects, and also to speakers of other Hokkien dialects in many Chinese communities overseas, especially in places in southeast Asia such as Philippines, Singapore, Southern Peninsular Malaysian/Riau, Penang, Medan, etc. As in many parts of China, most Jinjiang people can use Putonghua (Mandarin) to communicate with non-local people in commercial and other daily interactions.